byrney/vagrant8/README.md

     git clone <remote repo url>

-2. Switch to the x64 branch  (should work for 32 bit windows but contains the newest version of the scripts
+2. Switch to the rob  branch

+    git checkout rob

 Create the base as a Guest
 -------------------------